 Lots of good flavour for a humble turnip, isn’t it?
 It’s all about using simple ingredients and just treating them with care, definitely nothing complicated.

-Mashed turnip has always been a favourite side and brings back lots of memories.
+Mashed turnip has always been a favourite vegetable side and brings back lots of memories.
 What’s a favourite side dish of yours?

-Other Easy Side Dishes
+More Easy Side Dishes

-- Cheesy Scalloped Potatoes
+- Easy Scalloped Potatoes

 - Fall Farro Salad

-- Apple & Gouda Mixed Green Salad
+- Apple and Gouda Mixed Green Salad

-- Kale Salad with Apple
+- Kale Salad With Apple

-- Oven Roasted Cauliflower with Tahini Yogurt Sauce
+- Roasted Cauliflower

-Whether you call it ‘rutabaga’ or ‘turnip’, I hope you love this easy side dish recipe as much as we do (and I’m pretty sure you will)!
+Whether you call it rutabaga or turnip, I hope you love this easy side dish recipe as much as we do (and I’m pretty sure you will)!

-Brown Butter Mashed Turnip (Rutabaga) with Roasted Garlic
+Brown Butter Mashed Turnip (Rutabaga) With Roasted Garlic

 Ingredients